leitingsd/NoWindowsUpdate/README.md

 - The author does not take any responsibility for consequences arising from this operation.
 - Disabling updates may affect stability and normal operation of some programs.

-⚠️Please carefully decide whether to disable Windows updates based on your needs.
+Please carefully decide whether to disable Windows updates based on your needs.

+---

+### Friendly Reminder
+After completing the settings in this guide, you may still occasionally see Windows Update notifications or messages showing that updates are **being downloaded**.
+Please don’t worry — this is **normal**.

+The configurations above only prevent Windows Update from **automatically downloading and installing updates**.
+They do **not** completely stop the Windows Update service itself.
+The Windows Update service will **still check for updates periodically**.

+If Windows Update shows that it is downloading updates, you will likely notice that the download progress remains stuck at **“Downloading – 0%”**.
+After a while, Windows will treat the download as **timed out**, automatically cancel it,
+and display the message: **“You’re up to date.”**